Wang-Ji20/Wang-Ji20.github.io/source/_posts/plt01.md

 ### Make Computer Programs Writeable and Readable

 How do we write codes and how do we write comments?
-My first motivation to learn PLT cames from this seemingly obvious problem. why, look at some my old codes:
+My first motivation to learn PLT came from this seemingly obvious problem. why, look at some my old codes:

 ```cpp
 // visit the root node is the entry method